yeshwanthguru/Experimental-robotics-2/README.md

 which has the single sensory integration for reference meanwhile the multi sensroy can be done based on the scenario that need to be achieved .
 By making these improvements, we aim to provide a more attractive and user-friendly system for our users.
-Our goal is to help investigators to solve crimes quickly and efficiently, ultimately making our communities safer.This proposal is for radical architecture approch with bio inspired.
+Our goal is to developed bio inspired mobile navigation.This proposal is for radical architecture approch with bio inspired.